ELENA-LANG/tutorials/Embedded/README.md

 The result of this compilation is a compiled library file - embedded1.nl.
 We can call its code from another language.

 Let's start with C++.
 For our purpose the simplest console application will be enough.
-We will need elenavm.h header to describe the required part of ELENAVM API:
+We will need elenavm.h header to describe the required part of ELENAVM API.
+Several helper functions are declared to simplify the operation:

     extern "C"
     {